konstruktoid/ansible-role-hardening/README.md

 `sshd_allow_agent_forwarding` specifies whether ssh-agent(1) forwarding is
 permitted.

+`sshd_allow_tcp_forwarding` specifies whether TCP forwarding is permitted.
+The available options are `yes` or all to allow TCP forwarding, `no` to prevent all TCP forwarding, `local` to allow local (from the perspective of ssh(1)) forwarding only or `remote` to allow remote forwarding only.

 `sshd_authentication_methods` specifies the authentication methods that must be successfully completed in order to grant access to a user.